Contents

 Authentication methods policy options:

-• Verified Duo Push requires entry of a numeric code shown in the Duo Universal Prompt or in the UI of an Auth API client application before approving the Duo Push request.
-Enabled and set to three digits by default.
+Verified Duo Push requires entry of a numeric code shown in the Duo Universal Prompt or in the UI of an Auth API client application before approving the Duo Push request.
+Set to three digits by default.
 No effect if you apply this selection to applications that do not show the Duo Universal Prompt or Auth API application with clients not updated to support verification codes.
+Enabled by default for Duo Essentials customers.

 If you choose to enable phone calls as an authentication method, consider applying some additional policy controls (such as restricting User Location to your expected countries) or reducing your max credits per action telephony setting to only the credit amount needed for phone calls to your users' expected locations to avoid telephony misuse, especially if you've enabled the self-service portal for any of your applications.